Casio Wave Ceptor: Locations

 Watches receive the 77.5kHz DCF77 at Mainflingen.

 As an example, Casio Wave Ceptors using modules 3353 and 3354, such as the WVA-440, can tune to signals from both DCF77 (Germany) and MSF (UK).
 The two submodels use the same electronics module, but with a soldered jumper selecting preferential tuning first to DCF77, or to MSF.
 This is default behaviour after a factory reset; the user can choose to use either one of the two transmitters with either module, although this limits use when travelling within Europe.

 Multi-Band 6

-Casio Multi-Band 6 watches can tune to any of the six signals of the low frequency radio time signals.
+Casio Multi-Band 6 watches can tune to six global low frequency radio time broadcasts.
 Some of the Casio G-Shock line of watches have Multi-Band 6 technology.
 The earlier Multi-Band 5 system could not receive the signal of the Chinese time signal transmitter.
+The Multi-Band 6 technology was first used in 2008, and first appeared on the "Riseman".

 Other radio watches

-Japanese manufacturers Seiko and Citizen Watch, and German manufacturer Junghans, also make radio-controlled watches.
+Later Casio radio-controlled watches are branded Wave Ceptor if with resin case and glass crystal, Lineage if with metal case and sapphire crystal (using the same modules and functionality).
+There is also a much higher-priced Oceanus line.
+Other makers of radio-controlled watches include Japanese manufacturers Seiko and Citizen Watch, and German manufacturer Junghans.